libredesktop/Libredesktop.github.io/lubuntu_vs_Windows.md

 ## lubuntu Applications vs Windows

-Here is comparison table with a list of pre-installed applications and Windows.
+Here is comparison table with a list of pre-installed applications and Microsoft Windows software.

 |**Function**       	|**Windows Software** 	|**Lubuntu Application**  |
 |-------------------	|----------------------	|---------------------	|